 1 teaspoon cumin seeds

-- 2 dry red chiles (broken into 1-inch bits)
+2 large dry red chiles, broken into 1-inch pieces

 1/2 teaspoon turmeric powder

 1/2 teaspoon raw mango powder (amchoor)

 Chop off the spinach stems close to the roots and throw roots away.
 Wash the spinach very well under running water until absolutely clean.

 Drain completely (use a salad spinner if necessary) and then chop coarsely.
 Set aside.

 Heat oil in a deep pan on a medium flame.
 When hot, add the cumin seeds and cook until they stop spluttering.
 Now add the dry red chile bits and allow to cook for about 30 seconds.

 Add red chili powder, turmeric powder, raw mango powder, and salt to taste.
 Stir well to mix all ingredients.
 Cook for another 3 to 4 minutes and turn the heat off.